HowToSaveMyLife/rstun/README.md

 =====
 **Original [rstun](https://github.com/neevek/rstun)**

-**This adds parameter congestion_control, default is BBR, other options are COPA, COPAP(COPA PLUS), BBR2, CUBIC and NEW_RENO.
+**This adds parameter congestion_control, default is BBR, other options are COPA, COPAP(COPA PLUS), BBR2, CUBIC and NEW_RENO, SPROUT.
 Complete Options for rstund and rstunc are listed below.**

 **The dependencies path of quinn and quinn-proto need to be changed.
-COPA is implemented in [quinn-copa](https://github.com/HowToSaveMyLife/quinn-copa)**
+COPA、COPAP、SPROUT are implemented in [quinn-copa](https://github.com/HowToSaveMyLife/quinn-copa)**

 A TCP/UDP tunnel over QUIC written in Rust.